mcadriaans/genai_translate-and-speak/README.md

 ```bash
 pip install -r requirements.txt
 ```
+❗Note:

+EasyOCR models (craft_mlt_25k.pth, english_g2.pth) are included in the ml_models/easyocr directory.
+Ensure these are present for OCR functionality.

 ### 5. 🔑Configure Your Gemini API Key
 This application requires a Google Gemini API key.